nearform/node-test-runner-workshop/slides.md

 # Workshop setup

-- This workshop will introduce to the Node.js test runner with some exercises
+- This workshop will introduce to the Node.js test runner with a series of exercises
 - At each step you're asked to use a different test runner feature
 - The 💡 icon indicates hints